geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 ## Details

 Only for resources of type *map* and *dashboard*, it is possible to add details as additional information in form of descriptive content for the resource itself.
-This is useful to associate some information to the resource or an overview description of its content.
+This is useful to associate some information to the resource and provide an overview of its content.
 In this case the *Edit properties* window is the following:

 <img src="../img/resource-properties/edit-map-properties-panel_details.jpg" class="ms-docimage"  style="max-width:400px;"/>